chef/chef-web-docs/chef_master/source/knife_data_bag.rst

 **Create a data bag from a file**

-To create a data bag on the Chef server from a file:
+To create a data bag on the Chef Infra Server from a file:

 .. code-block:: bash